 Al Rayyan's location on the edge of the desert has shaped a resourceful city that does not tolerate waste.
-Therefore, from its very conception, Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy to green building.
+Therefore, from its very conception, the Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy to green construction.

 Turning old into new

-Many of the materials from the deconstructed Ahmed Bin Ali Stadium that once occupied this site will be used throughout the stadium complex, and some will even find a place in public art installations.
+Many of the materials from the deconstructed Ahmed Bin Ali Stadium that once occupied this site will be used throughout the new stadium complex – and some will even find a place in public art installations.
 Over 80% of the construction materials are being reused or recycled.
 Trees that once surrounded the old venue have been retained for future replanting, minimising damage to the natural environment.

-Any new materials required for construction will be carefully chosen for their environmentally friendly qualities.
+Any new materials required for construction are carefully chosen for their environmentally friendly qualities.